ioos/bio_mobilization_workshop/index.md

 The goal is that by the end of the workshop you will have a dataset in a final standardized state and shared to GBIF.
 We are hoping to address some of the identified blockers, including: lack of time, training, and specific formatting questions.

 We have a short time together therefore our focus will be hands-on work in breakout rooms using the dataset you bring to the workshop.
 We will not have many presentations and they will be relatively short.
 Instead we will have large portions of time for you to work on your data and ask questions when you hit a stumbling block.
 Therefore, if you do not have a dataset to work on you may not find this workshop a good use of your time.

-Topics not covered during the 2 day workshop :
-* What is GBIF?
-* Rationale for sharing data with GBIF.
-* Using data that’s already in GBIF.

 If you would like to learn more about GBIF and a short rationale for sharing data to it, please watch this [three minute video](https://www.youtube.com/watch?v=HvS6sRVZbHo) and share them with those you want to work with to share data.
 {% if site.carpentry == "swc" %}